Posted On: May 2nd, 2017 Author: Renee Ciaramella

 The best thing you can do is inform the TSA officer of any health or medical conditions that may interfere with the regular screening process.
 Wheelchairs, scooters, walkers, canes and other mobility aids all must go through screening.
 If an elderly passenger cannot walk through the regular screening devices, a pat-down option is a possibility.
 This can happen in a seated position or while standing and using the wheelchair for support.

 You can expedite the security screening process with the TSA Precheck program.
 The program requires an application and background check, along with a fee of $85 for a five-year membership.
 With TSA Precheck, senior citizens and other participants move through the security checkpoint much faster.
-The wait is usually five minutes or less.
+The wait is usually five minutes or less, which is a huge time-saver for travel with elderly parents.

 Participants don’t have to remove their shoes, light jackets, laptops, liquids or belts.
 For an elderly person with mobility issues, this option makes the process much easier and faster.